• Pricing

 • You value intuitive interfaces and need to minimize training time for your team

-• You work with international clients and require comprehensive document translation across 24 languages
+• You work with international clients and require quick and practical document translation across 24 languages as you go

 • You need affordable, transparent pricing with all essential PDF features available across all plans